 Recently, I found myself sitting with a patient Elsa, who was crying inconsolably in my office.
 It turns out that her sister had stolen her inheritance out from under her.
 It wasn’t the loss of the money that was making her feel so devastated, though; it was the shocking betrayal by her only sibling.

 Elsa’s sister Joyce had gotten their dying mother to change her will at the last minute, leaving everything to her.
-Their mother had been ill for a long time and Joyce had found a way to convince her … Continue reading →
+Their mother had been ill for a long time and Joyce had found a way to … Continue reading →